 One of the great things about visiting Hawaii is that someone will give you a flower lei.
 They smell nice and are beautiful, but do you know where the tradition comes from?
 What is the significance of receiving a flower lei?

-The lei custom was introduced to the Hawaiian Islands by early Polynesian voyagers, who took an incredible journey from Tahiti, navigating by the stars in sailing canoes.
+Early Polynesian voyagers introduced the lei custom to the Hawaiian Islands, who took an incredible journey from Tahiti, navigating by the stars in sailing canoes.
 With these early settlers, the lei tradition in Hawaii was born.

 Leis were constructed of flowers, leaves, shells, seeds, nuts and feathers.
-These garlands were worn by ancient Hawaiians to beautify and distinguish themselves from others.
+Ancient Hawaiians wore these garlands to beautify and distinguish themselves from others.
 With the advent of tourism in the islands, the lei quickly became the symbol of Hawaii to millions of visitors worldwide.